bdamascen0/s3e/README.md

 * safety checks.

 ## About this work
-This work is about a severely degraded performance found during rpm operations with specific packages on openSUSE Tumbleweed.
+This work is about a severely degraded I/O performance observed during rpm operations with specific packages on openSUSE Tumbleweed.

 More specifically, the issue happens with the 5.15 LTS kernel on a btrfs partition with btrfs compression property enabled at the target folder.